eeriespace/eeriespace.github.io/_posts/2020-03-28-play-report-capture-the-thief-of-the-resurrection-gem.md

 14th]({{site.baseurl}}/2020/03/27/play-report-more-than-a-week-of-magic-ritual-training/)
  parts of the campaign.

-## Monday, first quarter - Day 15 at the Omphalosch
+## Monday, first quarter - Day 15 at the Omphalos

 Ezra is back again in town, Lana ignores him. ``Event: Ezra, the mind mender``